VMware Strategy Shift: Evaluating Alternatives Without Forced Migration

 By Hilary Fox February 26, 2026

-Technology environments have become increasingly complex as organizations adopt more platforms, tools, and integrations.
-Many leadership teams are discovering that complexity itself is becoming the biggest barrier to growth.
+Technology environments grow more complex as organizations adopt more platforms and tools.
+Many leaders find complexity itself is the barrier to growth.

 Hospitality network connectivity across multiple locations